AlephAlpha/Nekomata/doc/Builtins.md

 ### `isZero` (`ž`, `1 -> 1`)

 Check if a number is zero.

 If it is, push the number itself, otherwise fail.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

+This function is automatically vectorized.

+### `isBig` (`Ƶ`, `1 -> 1`)

+Check if the absolute value of a number is greater than 1.

+If it is, push the number itself, otherwise fail.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

+This function is automatically vectorized.

+### `isSmall` (`ƶ`, `1 -> 1`)

+Check if the absolute value of a number is

+less than or equal to than 1.

+If it is, push the number itself, otherwise fail.